Vice Ganda: Philanthropy

 In the August 2021 episode of his show, Everybody Sing! wherein the contestants are mountaineers and hikers, Vice added donation to the Bourne to Hike Mountaineers' beneficiaries- the Aeta communities in Bicol region.
 In November 2021, he donated his a day-worth of talent fee to ABS-CBN Foundation for the benefits of the victims of Typhoon Odette in Cebu and Siargao.
 Ganda announced this during It's Showtime live telecast influencing his fellow hosts to donate their talent fees as well.

 In November 2021, during the annual "Magpasikat" competition of It's Showtime hosts against each other.
 Vice and his group together with Ryan Bang and Jackie Gonzaga won runner up and dedicated their winning prize of to The Ruth Foundation for Palliative and Hospice Care (Ruth Foundation Project Reef Care).
 The said foundation caters to COVID and Non COVID cases and help them with medical care.

 In January 2022, he donated to a 10-day benefit concert headed by Regine Velasquez in the "Tulung-Tulong sa Pag-ahon campaign" of ABS-CBN Foundation to aid further recovery of typhoon Odette-affected families.
 In March 2022, in a vlog uploaded in his YouTube account, Vice extended help to random strangers by paying for the medicines they bought in a pharmacy opposite AFP Medical Center in Quezon City.
 According to him, finding the money to buy medicine is a big headache for a lot of people so he paid for the expenses of all customers throughout the day.

-In April 2024, Ganda and fellow It's Showtime hosts donated their winnings from Family Feud to their chosen beneficiary, "PISTON," an association dedicated to jeepney drivers nationwide.
+In April 2024, Vice Ganda and fellow It's Showtime hosts donated their winnings from Family Feud to PISTON, a federation of public transport drivers' and operators' associations.
 This donation came at a time when the drivers were protesting the government's planned jeepney phaseout.